pyLiveNodes/LiveNodes/docs/usage/packages.md

 1. add the nodes directly to the registry on startup
 2. use `pip install -e ./localnodes` for a local package install

-Adding the nodes on startup of, for instance, Smart Studio can be achieved thusly (see [start.py](https://gitlab.csl.uni-bremen.de/livenodes/example-project/-/blob/main/start.py) in the example project):
+Adding the nodes on startup of, for instance, LN-Studio can be achieved thusly (see [start.py](https://gitlab.csl.uni-bremen.de/livenodes/example-project/-/blob/main/start.py) in the example project):

 ```
 from sample_projects.online.nodes.math_square import Math_Square